drivechain-project/drivechain.info/index.md

 Drivechain allows BTC to travel to other software applications, and back.
 With DC, Bitcoin-owners can use their BTC on Ethereum-clones, BCH-clones, Monero-clones, etc.

-Go [here for a guide on **downloading and using this software**](http://www.drivechain.info/blog/usage-tour/).
-It has screenshots to help walk you through the process.

-Hang out with us by [joining](https://t.me/joinchat/C-POgRCPpB_-ki-csUGE9g) the [Drivechain Telegram Group](http://t.me/DcInsiders).

-Check out this [DriveNet Faucet](http://drivenet-faucet.herokuapp.com/), and this [SideShift (Instant Sidechain Withdrawal Service)](http://sideshift-web.herokuapp.com/) project, and [this blockexplorer](https://dn.drivechain.ai/).
-All by [@abrkn](https://twitter.com/abrkn).
+In other words, it allows BTC (the coin) to automatically recover from Product-Market-Fit errors.

 ### Good Recent Interviews